Diversity (business): Challenges

 Another challenge faced by organizations striving to foster a more diverse workforce is the management of a diverse population.
 Managing diversity is more than simply acknowledging differences in people.
 A number of organizational theorists have suggested that work-teams which are highly diverse can be difficult to motivate and manage for a variety of reasons.
 A major challenge is miscommunication within an organization.
 Fine reported a study of "work groups that were culturally diverse and found that cross-cultural differences led to miscommunication".
 That is, a diverse workforce led to challenges for management.
 The meaning of a message can never be completely shared because no two individuals experience events in exactly the same way.
 Even when native and non-native speakers are exposed to the same messages, they may interpret the information differently.
 There are competencies, however, which help to develop effective communication in diverse organizational environments.
 These skills include self-monitoring, empathy, and strategic decision-making.
+Impromptu speaking is also considered a key allyship skill to communicate with authenticity in everyday words and reactions.

 Maintaining a culture which supports the idea of employee voice (especially for marginalized group members) is another challenge for diverse organisation.
 When the organizational environment is not supportive of dissenting viewpoints, employees may choose to remain silent for fear of repercussions, or they may seek alternative safe avenues to express their concerns and frustrations such as on-line forums and affinity group meetings.
 By finding opportunities such as these to express dissent, individuals can begin to gather collective support and generate collective sense-making which creates a voice for the marginalized members so they can have a collective voice to trigger change.